Training & Certification

 Emily Willis, 2011 Fellow

 Beginning in pre-service training and continuing at least through your first year, your Indianapolis Teaching Fellows coach will be your most critical line of support as you apply lessons from training sessions with students in your classroom.
 All coaches are experienced, local teachers with a track record of raising achievement in challenging classrooms.
-They will train you like a pro athlete, with ample opportunity to practice, reflect and improve, until essential teaching techniques become second nature.
+They will train you like a pro athlete, with ample opportunity to practice, reflect and improve, until essential teaching techniques and mindsets become second nature.

 Our coaches will observe you regularly in your classroom, providing real-time guidance to improve your teaching.
 After each observation, you will meet to debrief and discuss concrete strategies you can apply in future lessons.
 Coaches will also pull you into small skill-building sessions to address your high-priority development needs.
 In some cases, virtual coaching may be used to coach fellows during their first year of teaching.
 Virtual coaching is determined on a case by case basis for each fellow based on performance factors and fellow needs.

 You can’t improve if you don’t know what you are doing wrong.
 Whether you are struggling with lesson planning or striving to improve your classroom management skills, your coach will focus their expertise on helping you quickly get up to speed in that area.
 This rich feedback and personalized support will help you grow quickly into an amazing teacher.

 During your first two years as a full-time teacher, you will also complete certification coursework through our partnership with Marian University, where you will earn a Master of Arts in Teaching or Master of Education in Special Education degree through the Master of Arts in Teaching (MAT) program, which provides you a Transition to Teaching (T2T) program.
 The T2T program is specifically designed to meet the needs of alternate route teachers; in fact, Indianapolis Teaching Fellows and Teach For America corps members are the only participants.